 From the 2022 edition onwards, data for white spirit, naphtha and bitumen (except for trade data for the latter) are included in other oil products due to confidentiality from 2019 onwards.
 Refinery outputs for aviation gasoline are confidential and included in other oil products starting from 2020 data.

-In the 2024 edition (i.e. starting from 2022 data), data for petroleum coke are confidential and included in other oil products too.
-Finally, 2022 data for refinery feedstocks (except for product transfers) are also confidential.
+Starting with the 2024 edition (2022 data), refinery feedstocks (except for product transfers) are also confidential.

-The share of oil exports to the destination Non-specified from 2020 onwards is high due to confidentiality.
+The share of oil exports to the destination non-specified from 2020 onwards is high due to confidentiality.